Screwing up badly at work

 Admit it

 Shit happens, and people make mistakes.
-I did on that occasion, I probably will again in the future or somebody else will, but I will be happy if we as a team don't make the exact same mess I did.
+I did on that occasion, and I will again in the future, or somebody else will, but at least I'll be happy if we, as a team, don't make the exact same mess I did again.

-The first thing to do when you screw up is to admit it: tell somebody that you screwed up and tell that person how you screwed up exactly.
+The first thing to do when you screw up is to admit it: tell somebody that you screwed up and explain exactly how.

-If there's a big problem, and you alone caused that problem, chances are people will be chasing ghosts to fix something they won't understand completely how it started (if you don't come forward and tell them exactly what happened).
+If there's a big problem, and you alone caused it, chances are people will be chasing ghosts to fix something they won't fully understand if you don't come forward and tell them exactly what happened.

 You are the only one that knows, basically (until everybody finds out).

-The idea is to change everybody's mind from panicking about a mystery error to focus on how to put down the fire and doing some damage control.
-Back to my example, everybody was wondering how the emails went out but when I told them it was me changing a setting then everybody move towards finding a solution (emails were still going out at that point).
+The goal is to shift everybody's mindset from panicking about a mystery error to focusing on putting out the fire and doing some damage control.
+Back to my example: everybody was wondering how the emails went out, but when I told them it was me who had changed a setting, everybody moved towards finding a solution (emails were still going out at that point).

-Really, trying to cover up something is really a stupid idea because, again, shit happens and it shouldn't be the end of the world, and people will find out rather sooner than later.
+Trying to cover up something is really a stupid idea because, again, shit happens and it shouldn't be the end of the world.
+In any case, people will find out rather sooner than later.

 Say sorry as you should be